leongersen/noUiSlider/CONTRIBUTING.md

 # Issues
 Please, only use the issue tracker for **problems, bugs and feature requests**.

-For help with implementing this slider, ask your question on [stackoverflow](http://stackoverflow.com/questions/tagged/nouislider).
-I look a questions posted there daily, and you will get you an answer much faster.
+For help with implementing this slider, ask your question on [stackoverflow](https://stackoverflow.com/questions/tagged/nouislider).
+I look at questions posted there daily, and you will get you an answer much faster.
+Please follow the guidelines of the platform.

 While I'm happy to help if you can't figure something out, please note this: I won't debug screenshots or issues that do not include **an example with code** that reproduces it.
 I also won't dig through your production site or huge chunks of unrelated code.
 I also won't implement your business requirements for you.